JaqiGates/udacity-rock-paper-scissors-game/README.md

 ## Project Instructions
 Udacity learners were given starter code and instructions on what the final code should consist of.
 The `Player` class in the starter code always makes the same move.

-Every game looks like this:
+Every game originally looks like this:
 ```
 Game start!
 Round 0: